jen-drakoj/jen-drakoj.github.io/blog/2024/01/docusaurus-park.md

 tags: [site]
 ---

-Commiting to start a blog can be a bit daunting for several reasons.
+Committing to start a blog can be a bit daunting for several reasons.
 One of them being where should that blog live in.

 I don't want to use third-party services, such as **WordPress**, **Medium**, **Ghost**, **Blogger**, etc.